 Animochi is an augmented reality platform powered by open blockchain technology.
-Users acquire Animochi CHANNELs in order to create content on the Animochi mobile app.
-Each CHANNEL is associated with an Animochi avatar.
-Owning an Avatar’s CHANNEL allows the user to pose the avatar on the app, capture them using the in app camera, and then post their creation to the character’s CHANNEL.
+Users acquire avatars in order to create content on the Animochi mobile app.
+On the app, each avatar has their own CHANNEL.
+Owning an avatar allows the user to pose the avatar on the app, capture them using the in app camera, and then post their creation to the character’s CHANNEL.

 A Character’s CHANNEL works much like a traditional social media ‘story’, where sequential posts are aggregated and played for other users to view.
-In the same way social media users are able to create a virtual persona or brand, Animochi users will be able to create a narrative for their characters through developing their character’s CHANNEL.
+In the same way social media users are able to create a virtual persona or brand, Animochi users will be able to create a narrative for their characters through developing their characters’ CHANNELs.

 Animochi was first created out of our team’s love for traditional animation and anime, as well as an appreciation of social media’s ability to drive online personas.
-In synthesizing these two influences, our team created three initial goals:
+In synthesizing these two influences, we created three initial goals:

-- Develop a AR game/creation engine focused on storytelling using tools from traditional anime and social media.
+- Develop an AR game/creation engine focused on storytelling using tools from traditional anime and social media.

 - Leverage blockchain technology to allow users to acquire ownership of their content.